-By Jessica Bubenheim, on 27 December 2017
+By Jessica Bubenheim, on 06 February 2019

 Ikigai (生き甲斐, pronounced ) (ee-kee-gah-ee)

-There are people who feel that they have no special abilities or goals to fulfill.
-The Japanese philosophy sees it differently.
+Japanese philosophy asks people to find their ikigai intrinsically, in our previous actions.
 If you look back, you’ll remember as a child you had a natural inclination towards something.
 When adulthood comes, our natural orientation is influenced by social-economic factors like; what others are doing, what our parents believe we should be doing, what type of income we believe we need for certain standards of living.

-Four questions to rediscover our natural orientation
+Four questions to rediscover our natural orientation.

 Immersed in the blurr of our everyday, detecting our strengths is not always easy.
 There are four questions which can help us find our path.
 If you write them down somewhere where you come across them regularly, you can use them as a compass bringing you closer to your purpose.
 Whenever something new surfaces, just take the moment to jot it down.
 Let’s begin.